kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 A Cloud Guru or Linux Academy, they each have comprehensive practice exams you can take.

-AWS also offers a free practice exam with a few questions for each certification type.
+AWS offers a free practice exam with a few questions for each certification type.
 For example, click the "Download sample questions" link on [the Solutions Architect - Associate page](https://aws.amazon.com/certification/certified-solutions-architect-associate/).